 Ms. Ambrose has an extensive track record of strong leadership acquired through a wide range of experience at the most senior levels of the Canadian government.

-At TransAlta, Rona is a member of the Governance, Safety and Sustainability Committee and the Human Resources Committee.
+At TransAlta, Rona is Chair of the Governance, Safety and Sustainability Committee.
+She is also a member of the Human Resources Committee.